 This American Life offers two six-month production fellowships each year, one starting in January and the other in July, based in our office in New York City.
-Our staff is currently working remotely, but we hope to be back in the office later this year.
 This is a paid position.
 Our fellows earn about $6,250 a month, before taxes.
 We offer benefits like health insurance and a relocation reimbursement.

 Our hope with the fellowship is to train people in what we do.
 The fellows observe and participate in all aspects of the radio show’s weekly production.
 They transcribe interviews, sit in on group edits where stories are shaped, learn to structure and mix radio stories, pitch stories, participate in the program’s weekly story meetings and yes, perform assorted menial tasks that are the true signs of any apprentice program.
 Fellows are encouraged to produce their own pieces, including reporting, interviewing, structuring, editing and mixing.

 Please note: This is not an entry-level position.
 Production fellows are required to have experience with Pro Tools or similar digital editing software and they’re responsible for producing on-air promos and rerun episodes – and helping with show segments – from the week they arrive.
 If you have no radio or audio editing experience, this program isn’t for you.